 We are inviting interested participants to the SSJDA Seminars.
 The SSJDA Seminars provide young researchers from overseas the opportunity to exchange research ideas and present their latest empirical research results in the field of social sciences, thereby building an international network of young researchers.
 Please check the SSJDA Seminar Guidelines for details.
+We also welcome you to watch the video below for an introduction to the seminar and how to make the most of it.

 - Date & Time